AshridgeTechnologies/elemento/stories/Backlog.md

 - Tools
 - Move Help to a Tool
 - Data Types example app
-- Automatic open from GitHu
+- Automatic open from GitHub
 - Help Content and Presentation
 - Priority improvements
 - Move examples to separate repos